ArturDorfman/interview-prepper/content/guide/javascript.md

 **WeakSet**
 * Storing a set of objects, but allowing them to be garbage collected if they are no longer in use.
-* Tracking objects: WeakSet can be used to tag objects, without preventing their garbage collection when they're not referenced any other way.
+* Tracking objects: WeakSet can be used to tag objects without preventing their garbage collection when they're not referenced any other way.

 ---